verdyr/SlipStream/README.txt

-This project implements data and computation interoperability in services.
+This project is about implementation and semantic description of computation which can be represented in a machine understandable way and sent to another execution environment where, using the semantic, it can be reconstructed and computed.

 Currently : 26/02/2012
 optimization is not the task but functionalities (data, computation, identity and performance analysis) and architectural choices are priority at moment